rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 # Millennialism

-Millemmialism (or Chiliasm) is a [modern view](index.md) concerning a future utopian period prior to the final eternal state  (last judgment).
+Millemmialism (or Chiliasm) is a [modern view](index.md) concerning a future utopian period, usually a thousand years (literal millennium).
 This is a common view in modern Christian denominations (especially in the west).
+And this view echoes through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., age of Aquarius).
-To be clear, this is not an [ancient view](../ancient-views/index.md) although there were traces of chiliastic ideology in the ancient world.
+To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of chiliastic ideology in the ancient world.

 ## χίλια ἔτη (chilia etē)

-Literally, *thousand years*, hence millennialism is also known as *chiliasm* (pronounced kĭl′ē-ăz″əm).
+Literally, *thousand years*, hence millennialism is also known as *chiliasm* (pronounced kĭl′ē-ăz″əm) from the Greek "chilia" (thousand).
+Chiliastic views originate in western scholasticism from interpretations of a specific passage in the Book of Revelation (Apokalypsis), specifically passage 20:1-10.
-You'll notice **τὰ χίλια ἔτη** several times in the original Greek Apokalypsis 20 (Revelation 20),
+You'll notice **τὰ χίλια ἔτη** (the thousand years) several times in the original Greek Apokalypsis 20:1-10 (Revelation 20:1-10),

 ??? quote "Ἀποκάλυψις (Apokalypsis) 20:1-10"